wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 # 76. To Know That You Do Not Know Is True Knowledge

 >The very admission ‘I am ignorant’ is the dawn of knowledge.
-An ignorant man is ignorant of his ignorance …
+An ignorant man is ignorant of his ignoreänce …
 To know that you do not know and do not understand is true knowledge, the knowledge of a humble heart.

 **Maharaj:**&ensp;There is the body.